 The Case for Change sets out the major problems in the children’s social care and poses big questions.
 You can read the full document here.

-It has been developed using the submissions made to the Review by individuals and organisations via the Call for Advice and Call for Evidence, and through the information shared by the hundreds of people that we have engaged with so far.
+It was developed using the submissions made to the Review by individuals and organisations via the Call for Advice and Call for Evidence, and through the information shared by the hundreds of people that we engaged with.

-The Case for Change is not about making recommendations but starting the conversation about possible solutions.
-We welcome views and feedback on the questions posed by the Case for Change.
+The Case for Change was not about making recommendations but starting the conversation about possible solutions.
+We welcomed views and feedback on the questions posed by the Case for Change.

-Who have you spoken to in developing the case for change?
+Who did you speak to in developing the Case for Change?

-You can find out more about our engagement activities so far in the Case for Change Supporting Evidence
+You can find out more about our engagement activities in the Case for Change Supporting Evidence

 Why did you create an Experts by Experience Board?